emcclosky/vue-okr-app/README.md

   - [ ] BE on serverless
   - [ ] Serve statically generated bundle via S3
   - [ ] Figure out a continuous integration pipeline
+- Future Improvements
+  - [ ] Go to tahiti

 ### <a name="post-mvp"></a> Immediate post-MVP ideas